epiclabs-io/ut/README.md

 Advanced usage allows for automatically generating test results to files in the `testadata` directory.
 When `BeginTest()` is called with its second parameter set to `true`, all files will be automatically regenerated.

+`BeginTest()` replaces the regular `testing.T` object with a compatible one that adds all the functionality of &micro;t.

+Always defer a call to `t.FinishTest()` to allow &micro;t to process all errors from concurrent goroutines, wait for them to finish and also clean up.

 ```go
 package mypackage_test